AkshatK2003/UY-Assistant-console2.0/README.md

-# ZE Manual AI Assistant
+# UY AI Assistant console2.0

 This repository contains a Flask-based AI assistant that helps users navigate and understand the ZE Manual interface by providing contextual responses and generating appropriate URLs.